pk-sarker/data_structures-algorithms/Problems.md

 ### Boundary of Binary Tree
 Given a binary tree, return the values of its boundary in anti-clockwise direction starting from root.
 Boundary includes left boundary, leaves, and right boundary in order without duplicate nodes.
 (The values of the nodes may still be duplicates.)

+### Least Recently Used cache
+Design a data structure that follows the constraints of a Least Recently Used (LRU) cache.
 Implement the LRUCache class:

 * LRUCache(int capacity) Initialize the LRU cache with positive size capacity.